 On this page: Active surveillance | Watchful waiting | Surgery | Radiation therapy | Androgen deprivation therapy (ADT) | Advanced prostate cancer treatment | Palliative treatment | Key points

 There are different options for managing and treating prostate cancer.
-For some men immediate treatment is not required or may not be appropriate.
-Your treating specialist will advise you of your options based on your age, general health, the stage and grade of the prostate cancer, the severity of symptoms and the likely side effects of treatment.
+For some men, immediate treatment is not necessary or may not be appropriate.
+Your treating specialist will let you know your options based on the stage and grade of the prostate cancer, as well as your general health, age and preferences.

 ||Management of treatment options

 ||Active surveillance, surgery or radiation therapy are usually offered.
 Watchful waiting may be an option.